 Wiring for Light Switches

-My load line (white) that exits the switch for the dining light is home runned with all white wires in box.
+- My load line (white) that exits the switch for the dining light is home installed with all white wires in box.

-The pic attached shows the box pre switches, right side is kitchen light that grabs power from 1 line to its left.
+- The pic attached shows the box before switches, right side is kitchen light that grabs power from 1 line to its left.
 The lines to the left are cans and spot.

 Thanks for your time.

 This electrical wiring question came from Owen in Novato, California.

 Thanks for your electrical wiring question Owen.

 Wiring Light Switches